SciencePrincipal Teacher | Ms Eadie

 Pupils rotate between Biology, Chemistry and Physics in S1-2.
 Pupils will learn to analyse, evaluate and think critically.

-All of the learning contexts are assessment against the Science Benchmarks.
+All of the learning contexts are assessed against the Science Benchmarks.
 Pupils will experience practical science as well as learn how to evaluate environmental, scientific and technological issues and to become scientifically literate.

 In Higher Human Biology, pupils study the topics of Human Cells, Physiology, Neurobiology and Immunology and Public Health.